SensorsIot/IOTstack/docs/Containers/WireGuard.md

 * `«public»/udp open|filtered unknown` = router is listening
 * `«public»/udp closed unknown` = router is not listening

+Note:

+* Some routers always return the same answer irrespective of whether the router is or isn't listening to the port being checked.
+This stops malicious users from working out which ports might be open.
+This test will not be useful if your router behaves like that.
+You will have to rely on `tcpdump` telling you whether your router is forwarding traffic to your Raspberry Pi.

 ## The read-only flag